4W4I5/Semester-8-Notes/AML/Sessional 1 Prep/Sessional 1 Prep Notes.md

 	3. **Flagging Missing Data** : Create a binary feature indicating missing values.

 ## **Duplicate Values**
-- ### **Causes of Duplicates**
-	- Duplicate values occur when identical entries exist in the dataset.
+- **Causes of Duplicates** Duplicate values occur when identical entries exist in the dataset.
+The main causes are:
-		- **Data Entry Errors**
+	- **Data Entry Errors**: Mistakes made during manual or automated data entry.
-		- **Data Merging Issues**
-		- **Web Scraping Artifacts**
-		- **System Errors**
-- ### **Impact of Duplicates**
-Distorted Summary Statistics: Duplicates can skew basic statistics like mean, median, standard deviation, and percentiles. • Misleading Insights: Duplicate records may lead to incorrect interpretations of the data. • Bias in Model Training: Duplicate records can bias the model by giving disproportionate weight to certain data points. • Misleading Accuracy Metrics: Duplicates can inflate evaluation metrics like accuracy, precision, or recall, giving a false sense of model performance. • Data Redundancy: Duplicates increase the size of the dataset without adding any new information. • Inconsistent Results: Duplicates can introduce inconsistency in analysis or reporting, especially when key metrics (e.g., sales, revenue) are aggregated multiple times due to duplication. • Data Cleaning Effort: Duplicates often indicate poor data quality, which increases the need for data cleaning. • Less Diverse Training Data: Duplicates reduce the diversity of training data, making the model less capable of learning different variations or nuances in the dataset. • Incorrect or overlapping Clusters: In clustering algorithms (e.g., K-means or DBSCAN), duplicates can distort the formation of clusters, leading to incorrect groupings. • Disrupted Time-Series Analysis: In time-series data, duplicates can disrupt the temporal sequence of events, leading to faulty forecasting or analysis. • Effects on Business and Decision-Making: Misrepresentation of KPIs and Incorrect Resource Allocation
+	- **Data Merging Issues**: Duplicates can arise when datasets are merged incorrectly, often due to overlapping or similar entries.
+	- **Web Scraping Artifacts**: When data is collected from websites, scraping errors can lead to duplicate entries.
+	- **System Errors**: Bugs or issues in data processing systems can generate duplicates.
+- **Impact of Duplicates** Duplicates can severely affect both the data analysis and the performance of machine learning models.
+The main impacts include:
+    - **Distorted Summary Statistics**: Duplicates can skew basic statistics like mean, median, standard deviation, and percentiles, which mislead data analysis.
+    - **Misleading Insights**: Duplicate records may lead to incorrect or overly simplistic interpretations of the data, affecting business decisions.
+    - **Bias in Model Training**: If duplicate entries are used in model training, they can disproportionately influence the model’s predictions, making it less accurate.
+    - **Misleading Accuracy Metrics**: Duplicates inflate evaluation metrics such as accuracy, precision, recall, and F1 score, giving a false sense of model performance.
+    - **Data Redundancy**: Duplicates unnecessarily increase the size of the dataset, which can result in slower processing and higher storage costs without adding any new information.
+    - **Inconsistent Results**: Inconsistent analysis or reporting can occur when key metrics (e.g., sales or revenue) are aggregated multiple times due to duplication.
+    - **Data Cleaning Effort**: The presence of duplicates often indicates poor data quality, increasing the need for extensive data cleaning and preprocessing.
+    - **Less Diverse Training Data**: Duplicates reduce the diversity of the training data, limiting the model's ability to generalize well to unseen data.
+    - **Incorrect or Overlapping Clusters**: In clustering algorithms (e.g., K-means or DBSCAN), duplicates distort cluster formation, leading to inaccurate groupings.
+    - **Disrupted Time-Series Analysis**: In time-series data, duplicates disrupt the sequence of events, leading to faulty forecasts or analysis.
+    - **Effects on Business and Decision-Making**: Duplicates can misrepresent key performance indicators (KPIs), leading to incorrect resource allocation and misguided business strategies.
-• Misleading and False Associations, classification and Forecasting
+    - **Misleading and False Associations**: Duplicates can cause false associations in classification and forecasting models.
-• More computational and storage Cost
+    - **Increased Computational and Storage Cost**: Handling and processing duplicates unnecessarily increases the computational cost and storage requirements.
-- ### **Duplicate Detection**
+- **Duplicate Detection** Methods to detect duplicate values in the dataset include:
-	- Direct inpsection
-	- Summary statistics
-	- Visualizations
+    - **Direct Inspection**: Visually inspecting the data for repeated or identical entries.
+    - **Summary Statistics**: Using statistical measures (such as counts and frequency distributions) to identify repeated entries.
+    - **Visualizations**: Creating visualizations such as histograms or scatter plots to highlight duplicates and data anomalies.
-- ### **Handling Duplicates**
+- **Handling Duplicates** Several techniques can be employed to handle duplicates:
-	- **Keep First/Last Occurrence**:
+    - **Keep First/Last Occurrence**: In some cases, retaining only the first or last occurrence of each duplicate record is appropriate.
-	- **Fuzzy Matching**
+    - **Fuzzy Matching**: For near-duplicates, fuzzy matching algorithms (like Levenshtein distance) can be used to detect and remove slight variations in data.
-	- **Remove Exact Duplicates** : Identify and drop exact matches.
+    - **Remove Exact Duplicates**: Identify and drop exact duplicate records, leaving only unique entries in the dataset.
-	- **Remove Near-Duplicates** : Use fuzzy matching techniques.
+    - **Remove Near-Duplicates**: Use fuzzy matching techniques to find and remove near-identical records that may have small variations (e.g., spelling errors).
-	- **Aggregate Data** : Summarize duplicated information.
+    - **Aggregate Data**: Instead of removing duplicates, duplicate records can be summarized, such as by averaging values or calculating the sum to represent them as a single entry.

 ## **Bias vs Variance**

 - ### **Bias**